nano13/GodotFirstPersonController/README.md

 Source of the Motorbike-Modell: https://www.b3dassets.com/2022/09/03/blender-motorcycle-3d-model-library/
 ![EditorView](Assets/screen_suzuki_streetbike.png)

+You need to stand close to the Motorbike in order to enter it.
+To enter the car, you need to stand directly at one of the front doors.
 | Keys           | Action Name                                | Description              |
 |:--------------:|:------------------------------------------:|:------------------------:|
 | <kbd>E</kbd>   | `use`                                      | Enter/Exit Vehicle       |